I love giving guidance on how to bring out your beauty hair with hair color and styles.

 If you have African American hair, you might want to choose a gentle dye specifically made for your hair type.
 Dark N' Lovely 373 Brown Sable will give you a beautiful chestnut color.

 If you have naturally slightly wavy hair, a great look is to pin back the front tendrils and, if you want another dash of color, do an ombre dye with light brown around the few inches of hair that surround the face.
 This gives you a fun look without damaging your locks with a bleaching agent.
 This way you have two brown shades in your hair and twice the fun!

 L'oreal's Superior Preference is a great choice for going chestnut brown because it works for women that have both lighter and darker hair.
 It is a gentle formula with a color strength that is both neutral and safe for shades on both sides of the spectrum.

 Nourishing Haircare Tip

 Superior Preference also comes with a rich conditioner in the box.
-If your hair has a tendency towards dryness, use this conditioner as long as it lasts, after every time you wash.
+If your hair has a tendency toward dryness, use this conditioner as long as it lasts, after every time you wash.
 If you wash your hair three times a week or less, it will last until your next touch-up.
 It is very difficult to find bottled conditioner on the market as rich and nourishing as this.
-As a bonus, you won't have to pay for bottled conditioner if you use this
+As a bonus, you won't have to pay for bottled conditioner if you use this.

 When you combine chestnut brown hair with both the style guides and tips in this article, your result will be a gorgeous head of dark hair that everyone notices.